BoChenYS/ROPE/README.md

 ## [Occlusion-Robust Object Pose Estimation with Holistic Representation](https://arxiv.org/pdf/2110.11636.pdf)

 ### Environment
+Our system environment is provided in environment.yaml for consideration.

 ### Datasets
+The Linemod (lm), Linemod-Occluded (lmo) and YCB-Video (ycbv) datasets can be downloaded from the [BOP](https://bop.felk.cvut.cz/datasets/) website.
+The paths to the datasets should then be specified in the cfg.yaml file.

+For better initialisation, the pretrained hrnet backbone file can be downloaded from [here](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch).

 ### Usage examples
 To train for the lm test set in distrubted mode